The Woman from Monte Carlo: Cast

+Critical reception

+The Film Daily wrote that the film comprised a "weak story overloaded with talk and very little action."
+It wrote, "Lil Dagover, the alluring European actress, makes her English talker debut in a sadly ineffective melodrama that swamps both her and the other members of the cast in about the biggest overdose of talk that has been crammed into any recent picture."

 Other works based on the play

 The play on which the film is based, Claude Farrère's and Lucien Népoty's Veille d'Armes (also listed as Veilles d'Armes) was adapted by Michael Morton and titled In the Night Watch upon its London opening on December 21, 1918, and its New York debut on January 29, 1921.
 The 1921 Broadway production by the Shubert brothers starred Jeanne Eagels, with Robert Warwick (playing a sixth-billed supporting character in the film) in Walter Huston's role of the husband and Edmund Lowe in the Warren William part of the lovestruck lieutenant.
 It provided the plot line for a 1925 French silent directed by Jacques de Baroncelli and distributed as Before the Battle in the English-speaking world.
 An American silent version was released in 1928 under the title Night Watch, directed by Alexander Korda, with stars Billie Dove and Paul Lukas.
 Three years after the release of The Woman from Monte Carlo, another French version, directed by Marcel L'Herbier, with stars Annabella and Victor Francen, was released and subsequently marketed in English-speaking countries as Sacrifice of Honor.